 SOLUTION: Remove the filter and wipe out any remaining dirt from the air filter housing.
 Replace a dirty air filter with a new air filter.

-4. Bad Spark Plug in a Toro String Trimmer
+4. Bad Spark Plug

 The spark plug is a maintenance item that should be replaced each year to keep your string trimmer running at its best.
 The spark plug will become dirty over time with a buildup of carbon.
 This can cause the plug to misfire having intermittent starting problems.